-In recent times, stroke has become one of the most common, yet traumatizing health conditions that can have a diverse range of risks including depression, stress, physical issues, etc. Understanding these articles, the authors presented a comprehensive article titled “Exercise and Stroke” written by Peter Ronai and Paul Sorace.
+In recent times, stroke has become one of the most common, yet traumatizing health conditions that can have a diverse range of risks including depression, stress, physical issues, etc. Understanding these articles, the authors presented a comprehensive “Exercise and Stroke” article by Peter Ronai and Paul Sorace.
 The authors have the signing authority on the health implications and issues related to cardiovascular diseases and strokes, as they are the processors from the prestigious Department of Physical Therapy and Human Movement and Sports Sciences.
-Exercising is an important part of ensuring a balanced and well-contained lifestyle with the least health risks and hazards.
-There is high chance that stroke patients may suffer to great extent.
-The authors of the article, therefore, comment on this idea i.e. the cases of stroke about the exercise routines.
+Exercising is important to ensure a balanced and well-contained lifestyle with the least health risks and hazards.
+There is a high chance that stroke patients may suffer to a great extent.
+Therefore, the article’s authors comment on this idea i.e. the cases of stroke about the exercise routines.

 Problem

 The authors discuss one of the very common yet dangerous and often neglected problems i.e. the risk of stroke for vulnerable patients.
-To analyze the correlation between the exercise and incidence of stroke, the authors specifically researched regarding “epidemiology, pathophysiology, and special exercise considerations for stroke survivors who are considered medically stable by their physicians.”
-Based on this research the authors commented that to achieve full rehabilitation during 3 to 6 months, exercise could act as one of the most effective strategies.
+To analyze the correlation between exercise and the incidence of stroke, the authors specifically researched “epidemiology, pathophysiology, and special exercise considerations for stroke survivors who are considered medically stable by their physicians.”
+Based on this research, the authors commented that exercise could be one of the most effective strategies to achieve full rehabilitation during 3 to 6 months.
 Since patients with stroke tend to suffer physically as well as emotionally, it requires vigorous rehabilitation procedures.
-In addition, exercising works as one of the main and most effective rehabilitation strategies.
+In addition, exercising is one of the most effective rehabilitation strategies.

-The research question posed by the authors is to inquire if there exist any correlation and the positive effect of exercise on the rehabilitation effectiveness of patients suffering from stroke or post-cerebrovascular accident.
+The research question posed by the authors is to inquire if there exists any correlation between the positive effect of exercise on the rehabilitation effectiveness of patients suffering from stroke or post-cebrovascular accident.

 Theoretical Framework